Let's Go Surfing: Chart performance

-Upon initial release in September 2009, "Let's Go Surfing" debuted on the UK Singles Chart at number 107, narrowly missing out on the Top 100.
-However, after receiving airplay from BBC Radio 1 DJs such as Fearne Cotton, the single re-entered the Top 100 at number 87 on 14 August 2010; as a result of the reissue.
+Upon its initial release in September 2009, "Let's Go Surfing" debuted on the UK Singles Chart at number 107, narrowly missing out on the top 100.
+However, after receiving airplay from BBC Radio 1 DJs such as Fearne Cotton, the single re-entered the top 100 at number 87 on 14 August 2010; as a result of the reissue.
 The single then continued to rise, climbing 20 places to number 67 the following week and eventually reaching a peak position of number 63 on 28 August 2010, marking the band's most successful single to date.